gorsuchtim/projectTemplate/README.md

 #### How to use tailwind

-Tailwind is used on the html elements.
-The utility classes are added as any other classnames would be used (and can be used w/ react in `classname="` as well).
-There are pre-defined values as well as customized values set in this template in the `tailwind.config.js` file.
+Tailwind is used on html elements.
+The utility classes are added as any other class names would be used (and can be used w/ react in `classname="`).
+There are pre-defined values and customized classes and values can be defined in this template in the `tailwind.config.js` file.

+A full guide to optimizing the `tailwind.config.js` file for the project can be found [here](https://tailwindcss.com/docs/configuration)

 An example of using tailwind on a containing `<section>` element & its nested heading.
 This example shows how responsive styles can be used to manipulate a utility class value as well as how a pseudo class can be used.

 A good practice when writing classes in this way is to double-space between categorical utility classes.

-The full list of maintained tailwind docs can be found here
+The full list of maintained tailwind docs can be found [here](https://tailwindcss.com/docs)

 ```
 <section class="bg-blue  flex flex-col justify-center items-center">